bjatkin/VoxelEngine/README.md

 # Building The Project

 You can build the project by running the build.sh file in the go/wasm directory.
 This will compile the go code into a wasm file and place it in the dist folder.
+You may also need to update the wasm_exec.js file.
+This file must match the version of go used to compile the wasm file.
+This file can be located in the go/misc/wasm/wasm_exec.js and can simply be coppied from that directory into the dist directory.

 # Saving & Loading Files